secrierlab/CancerG0Arrest/README.md

 ## QuiescenceBiomarkerGeneIdentification

-This folder contains code which identifies a list of generic quiescence biomarker genes, as well as genes specificially descriptive of 5 individual quiescence types, based on data published by Min and Spencer, 2019, PLoS Biol.
+This folder contains code **(QuiescenceBiomarker_Identification.R)** which identifies a list of generic quiescence biomarker genes, as well as genes specificially descriptive of 5 individual quiescence types, based on data published by Min and Spencer, 2019, PLoS Biol.

 ## QuiescenceScoreValidation